dask/dask/docs/source/deploying-hpc.rst

 Submitting many small jobs with high network traffic between them can have poor network performance as HPCs are usually optimised for intra-job traffic and the inter-job traffic created by dask-jobqueue can be slower and impact other users.
+In rare cases some HPC systems will also prioritize larger jobs or will limit the number of running jobs each user can have which can make using ``dask-jobqueue`` problematic.
 Check with your cluster admin before using this model.

 Dask-jobqueue provides a lot of possibilities like fast allocations and adaptive dynamic scaling of workers, we recommend reading the `dask-jobqueue documentation